-Bikila Award was created in honour of one of the greatest long-distance runners - Abebe Bikila of Ethiopia.
+Bikila Award was created in honour of one of the greatest long-distance runner - Abebe Bikila of Ethiopia.
 He continues to inspire so many athletes around the world.
 Rightly so, many people believe that Abebe is the main influential athlete for the long distance running dynasty in Ethiopia.

 In 1960, just 20 years later after the Italian invasion of Ethiopia that ended with Italy’s defeat, Abebe Bikila went to Rome to participate in the Olympic Marathon Race and won the Gold Medal by breaking a new record.
 Before this historic victory, Abebe was unknown in Ethiopia let alone in the rest of the world.
 Neither did Ethiopia win anything in the previous Olympic Games.